Vocal cord injury could occur at any given time and affect anybody, regardless if they are a professional speaker or professional singer.

 And many others…

-Adapting the above-described technique will not only prevent a singer’s voice from injured vocal cords, but will enhance their vocal performance to its maximum capacity and quality.
+Adapting the above-described technique will not only prevent a singer’s voice from succumbing to vocal cord Injury but will enhance their vocal performance to its maximum capacity and quality.

 Through the application of natural herbs and homeopathic remedies, the symptoms that are associated with vocal cord injury will also be eliminated.
 Furthermore, once you’ve learned how to use your voice properly (proper technique and the right application of your voice), you will no longer cause damage to your vocal cords.